-Our audit procedures over the valuation of technical provisions and VOIFB included amongst others:
+As part of our audit procedures over the valuation of technical provisions and VOIFB we obtained an understanding of the design and operation of the key controls over the Company's valuation of technical provisions and VOIFB and inspected relevant documentation including the actuarial function report.
+We assessed the competence, capability and objectivity of the actuaries appointed by the Company and obtained an understanding the work performed by the actuaries.

-- Evaluating the design and implementation of key controls over the Company's valuation of technical provisions and VOIFB by inquiring with the valuation process owners and inspecting the written procedural documents, amongst others including the actuarial function report; - Assessing the Company's appointed actuary's competence, capabilities and objectivity, and obtaining an understanding of the work of the appointed actuary; - Reconciling the balances of technical provisions and VOIFB as calculated by the Company's appointed actuary as at 31 December 2019 to the respective amounts disclosed in the financial statements; - Performing test of details to assess the completeness and integrity of the data provided to the appointed actuary for the purpose of determining technical provisions and VOIFB by reconciling to the premiums and claims lists as extracted from the insurance system, and inspecting on a sample basis with underlying policy documentation; and - Involving our actuarial specialist team to assist with evaluating the appropriateness of the assumptions applied by the Company's appointed actuary in the calculation of the VOIFB; - Independently recalculating the technical provisions as at year end with the assistance of our actuarial specialists to assess the reasonableness and adequacy of the balance of the life reserve as at year end.
+We reconciled the balances of technical provisions and VOIFB calculated by the actuaries to the respective amounts disclosed in the financial statements and performed test of details to assess the completeness and integrity of the data provided to the appointed actuary for the purpose of determining technical provisions and VOIFB by reconciling to the premiums and claims lists as extracted from the insurance system, and by inspecting a sample of underlying policy documentation.
+We also involved our actuarial specialist team to assist with evaluating the appropriateness of the assumptions applied by the Company's appointed actuary in the calculation of the VOIFB and independently recalculated the technical provisions as at year end with the assistance of our actuarial specialists to assess the reasonableness and adequacy of the balance of the reserves as at year end.